determined-ai/determined/docs/model-dev-guide/hyperparameter/search-methods/hp-adaptive-asha.rst

 Resource budget:

 -  ``max_length``: The maximum training length (see :ref:`Training Units
-   <experiment-configuration_training_units>`) of any trial that survives to the end of the
+   <experiment-configuration_training_units>`) of any trial.
+This quantity is domain-specific and
-   experiment.
-This quantity is domain-specific and should roughly reflect the number of minibatches the model must be trained on for it to converge on the data set.
+   should roughly reflect the number of minibatches the model must be trained on for it to converge on the data set.
 For users who would like to determine this number experimentally, train a model with reasonable hyperparameters using the ``single`` search method.
+The ``max_length`` parameter is required for the SearcherContext to fabricate the appropriate SearcherOperation.

 -  ``max_trials``: This indicates the total number of hyperparameter settings that will be evaluated in the experiment.
 Set ``max_trials`` to at least 500 to take advantage of speedups from